-If a DataSet in the "Select DataSets" window is greyed out, then it means that this DataSet is missing some key calibration(s) (i.e. the DataSet is incomplete).
-To find out which calibration(s) are missing from a greyed out DataSet, click on the DataSet in question to highlight it in blue, and then click on the button Inspect Highlighted.
-The "Select Frames" window that appears will report the category of each missing calibration product (e.g. IRD\MASTER\DARK).
-From this the user then has to determine the missing raw data (in this case dark frames).
-If static calibrations are missing the mechanism unfortunately does not work, but such data should be found automatically by reflex in
+are missing from a greyed out dataset, click on the dataset in question to highlight it in blue, and then click on the button Inspect Highlighted.
+The "Select Frames" window that appears will report the category of the calibration products that are missing (e.g. MASTER\BIAS).
+From this the user has then to determine the missing raw data (in this case bias frames).
+If static calibrations are missing the mechanism unfortunately does not work, but such data should be found by reflex in <install\directory>/calib/<pipeline\version>/cal

-<install\directory>/calib/<pipeline\version>/cal